 Take for example, Chrostopher from South Africa, his son was recently diagnosed with a complex illness which requires expensive medical treatments.
 As any concerned parent, Christopher wanted to know of the diagnosis was correct and if his local healthcare provider was prescribing the right medication regimen according to the confirmed guidelines.
 Have a look at his video testimonial here.

 This infographic will show you how patients can clear their doubts, ask for an expert consultation, inquire about second opinions and possible alternative treatment options, from our exclusive network of dedicated specialists.

-What Kind of Questions can I Ask a VIOS Provider about My Prescriptions?
+What Kind of Online Doctor Advice Can I Ask a VIOS Provider about My Prescriptions?

 The VIOS network allows patients from around the world to seek their preferred provider based on a convenient virtual setting that is convenient for both parties.
 Our direct pay options are a suitable choice for patients who value the time spent with a compassionate specialist, uniquely suited to provide practical tips and guidance.